 Most vehicle accidents are caused by driver error, but mechanical failures can also cause accidents.
 This raises the question: Who is responsible for this type of accident?

-Below, the Arnold Law Firm’s Sacramento car accident attorneys discuss mechanical failures and whether a mechanic may be held liable for a collision.
+Below, the Arnold Law Firm’s Sacramento auto collision attorneys discuss mechanical failures and whether a mechanic may be held liable for a collision.
 If you have been injured in an accident, schedule a free, no-obligation consultation with our legal team today.

 When an accident is caused by mechanical failure, it is often the result of faulty brakes, particularly in semis and other large commercial trucks.